python/typeshed/CONTRIBUTING.md

 current class should be annotated with the `_typeshed.Self` type variable ([example](https://github.com/python/typeshed/pull/5698)).

+### Naming

+Type variables and aliases you introduce purely for legibility reasons should be prefixed with an underscore to make it obvious to the reader they are not part of the stubbed API.

 A few guidelines for protocol names below.
 In cases that don't fall into any of those categories, use your best judgement.